HL7/case-reporting/source/pages/capstatements.md

 The Knowledge Management Client **SHALL**:

-- Support fetching the Knowledge Management PlanDefinition Bundle and RCTC ValueSet and Bundle resources using the supported RESTful interactions and search parameters declared in the Knowledge Management Server CapabilityStatement.
+- Support fetching the Knowledge Management PlanDefinition Bundle and RCTC ValueSet resources using the supported RESTful interactions and search parameters declared in the Knowledge Management Server CapabilityStatement.

 The Knowledge Management Client **SHOULD**: